peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### Or
     @Deprecated public CBOREncodeOptions Or​(CBOREncodeOptions o) Deprecated.
-<div class='deprecationComment'>May be removed in a later version.
-Option classes in this library will
- follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>
+May be removed in a later version.
+Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.

 **Parameters:**